roypromax/Fashionology/README.md

 - Admin functionality for CRUD operations.
 - Payment.

-## Features to be Implemented in Future
+## Features to be implemented in the Future

 - Wishlist Page and functionality.
-- Order management on admin side.
+- Order management on the admin side.

 ## Contribution